Haivision/srt-rfc/draft-sharabayko-mops-srt.md

                  packet relatively to the current buffer position pos */

     while(True) {
-        Get the position of the next available in receiver buffer packet i;
+        // Get the position i of the next available packet
+        // in the receiver buffer
+        i = next_avail();
-        Calculate packet delivery time for the next available packet PktTsbpdTime;
+        // Calculate packet delivery time PktTsbpdTime
+        // for the next available packet
+        PktTsbpdTime = delivery_time(i);

         if T_NOW < PktTsbpdTime:
             continue;